Summer Safety for People with Seizures

 Taking a summer vacation is something many people look forward to.
 It is important to plan in advance how you will manage seizures while traveling.
 Depending on your seizure type, preparing for travel may include:

-• Speaking with your doctor or nurse about adjusting dosage times for medications in different time zones.
+• Speaking with your healthcare team about adjusting dosage times for medications in different time zones.

 • Knowing the regulations for transporting medications (particularly when bringing liquid formulations on a plane).